dododo1295/Learning-to-Code/README.md

     object-fit: cover;
 }
 ```
-and **this** will change things for how I can create a photo gallery on my personal website project.
+and **this** will change things for how I can create a photo gallery on my personal website project. also let's not forget the ```gap ``` property that can help seperate the images from each other. wow, this is sick.